 9. Spread out with a longline desk

 If having plenty of surface space is essential (often a must in a craft room idea) or you need a desk arrangement that can accommodate two people, then consider a pair of side-by-side desks to create an extra-long desk set-up.

-Instead of using two individual desks, create a side-by-side arrangement.
+Instead of using two individual home office desk ideas, create a side-by-side arrangement.
 Use a longline length of worktop with individual filing drawers and cabinets at intervals underneath.
 Buy worktop by the metre to allow you to tailor the length of your desk to suit what space there is available for more of a bespoke feel.

 A dedicated room as your home office gives you free rein when it comes to deciding on the best working arrangement.
 This makes it easier to avoid home office design mistakes.
 If there are two members of the family sharing the same WFH space, then consider positioning desks back-to-back centrally in the room instead of against a wall as is standard.